-1 All "section" references refer to the California Government Code unless otherwise noted.
+&lt;sup>1 All statutory references are to the California Government Code unless otherwise noted.

 An investment policy should always be in place.
-While no longer required by statute, it is in the best interest of the local agency to present and discuss the policy with the agency's legislative body or oversight committee, and then have the policy approved by a vote of the legislative body.
+While not required by statute, it is in the best interest of the local agency to present and discuss the policy with the agency's legislative body or oversight committee, and then have the policy approved by a vote of the legislative body.
 A public vote signifies that the legislative body shares fiduciary responsibility with the treasurer, increases the authority and legitimacy of the investment policy, and provides transparency and disclosure.